Beagon/SteamTV/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+Instructions:
+Just open SteamTV.exe and it should get you to the configurations, once that's done make a shortcut of SteamTV.exe to "%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup".

+Todo:

+Make a installer
+Add some more functions.